-This section provides information on the key areas of competency required to work in the health & socila care sectors.
+This section provides information on the key areas of competency required to work in the health, community, welfare and caring industry.
 The following supports and reaffirms your formal training and accreditation standards to work within health and related fields.

 It is also very important that all candidates read and understand this section of this booklet.